dockerizedrupal/drupalcamp-baltics-2015/README.md

 was to minimize it as much as possible, we still had some work to do to achieve that.

-The most critical part to get right was Drush.

-How to use Drush in a relatively comfortable way with containers.
+The most critical part to get right was Drush and how to use it in a relatively comfortable way with containers.

-Let me give you an understanding of it what I mean by that.

-When a developer wants to use Drush in a containerized environment, he first has to go inside the PHP container, because Drush was installed along side with PHP service.

-Then he had to move to the right directory where Drupal files were mounted and execute Drush commands there.
+Drush is installed along side with PHP service and when developer wants to use Drush in a containerized environment, he first has to go inside the PHP container, go to the drupal file path directory and execute Drush commands there.

-This workflow wasn't that intuitive, because using Drush should really be fast and easy.

 ---